A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

 \subsubsection{Motivations of XAI}

-While the early AI systems were simple to understand, opaque decision methods such as \gls{DNN} have gained popularity in recent years. \gls{DL} models are experimentally successful due to a combination of efficient learning algorithms and their large parametric field.
+While the early AI systems were simple to understand, opaque decision methods such as \gls{DNN} have recently gained popularity. \gls{DL} models are experimentally successful due to a combination of efficient learning algorithms and their large parametric field.
 DNNs are considered sophisticated black-box models since they have hundreds of layers and millions of parameters \cite{castelvecchi2016can}.
-Transparency is the polar opposite of black-box-ness, which is the pursuit of knowledge of how a model functions.
+Transparency is the polar opposite of black-boxness, which is the pursuit of knowledge of how a model functions.
 The need for explainability among AI stakeholders is growing as black-box \gls{ML} algorithms are increasingly used to make significant predictions in critical settings \cite{preece2018stakeholders}.
 The risk lies in making and implementing choices that are not reasonable, lawful, or do not allow for comprehensive explanations of their actions \cite{gunning2019darpa}.
 Explanations that back up a model's output are critical.
-For example, in medical applications, specialists need to uncover what causes are identified in the model to arrive at the forecast, which would reinforce their confidence in the diagnosis \cite{tjoa2020survey}.
-Telecommunication systems, B5G backed autonomous cars, security, and finance are just a few other examples.
+For example, in medical applications, specialists need to uncover the causes in the model to arrive at the forecast, reinforcing their confidence in the diagnosis \cite{tjoa2020survey}.
+Telecommunication systems, B5G-backed autonomous cars, security, and finance are just a few other examples.

-Interpretability can improve machine learning model implementation for three main reasons.
-Firstly, to ensure decision impartiality by correcting the training dataset bias.
-Secondly, it detects adversarial events that could alter the prediction.
-Finally, it ensures the use of relevant variables to predict outcomes and that model reasoning is causal \cite{arrieta2020explainable, guidotti2018survey}.
+Interpretability in machine learning model implementation enhances model debugging by providing insights for decision impartiality, correcting training dataset bias, and generalizing ML solutions.
+XAI outputs ensure relevant variables are used, model reasoning is causal, and can detect adversarial events in network and security domains\cite{arrieta2020explainable, guidotti2018survey}.
+XAI outputs improve clients' trust in models, and high-impact stakeholders benefit from XAI's role in security audits and regulatory processes, enhancing fairness and ethics during model development and data collection during various parts of wireless data-driven life cycle

 Design-interpretable models are distinguishable from externally explicable ones.
 Other categorizations are listed below.
-Each division has its characteristics that are useful in different situations.
-Proprietary model owners may not want to share model architectures, so only external interpretation techniques may work for them, but open-source models will not.
+Each category has beneficial characteristics in different situations.
+Proprietary model owners may not want to share model architectures, limiting the XAI methods to post-hoc XAI methods.
+A more comprehensive array of XAI methods (in addition to post-hoc XAI methods) may be used for open-source models.